 Group leader: Dr. Manuel Alejandro Fernandez Rojo

-Objectives: The research conducted in the Hepatic Regenerative Medicine Group aims to provide non-invasive interventions to improve the treatment of chronic liver diseases and liver cancer by formulating novel diet-modifications.
-This includes nutritional approaches that promotes or represses therapeutic and deleterious proliferation of liver cells in cases of living-donor liver transplantation or after surgical removal of liver tumors, respectively.
+Objectives: The research conducted in the Hepatic Regenerative Medicine Group aims to restore the regenerative capacity of the liver in pathophysiological conditions such diabetes and chronic liver diseases.
+Within this aim we address non-invasive interventions to improve the treatment of chronic liver diseases and liver cancer by formulating novel diet-modifications.
+This includes nutritional approaches that promotes or represses therapeutic and deleterious proliferation of liver cells in cases of livingdonor liver transplantation or after surgical removal of liver tumors, respectively.
 Our goal will be achieved using molecular, metabolism and cell biology examination on in vitro and in vivo experimental models of human liver diseases.

 Dr. Manuel Alejandro Fernández Rojo

 Group leader of the Hepatic Regenerative Medicine Group